 Rather than lose material through the lack of publication, it was felt that small research topics should be released to a wider audience - if only to prevent the duplication of work by others, these items of historical interest which were considered too long for "Below!" and too short to be a Club "Account" are printed in the Club Journal.

 Advances in desktop publishing and electronic techniques have meant that many items that once would have only been printed in a Club Journal can now appear in "Below!".
 As a result the last Journal (No.9) was printed in 2004, although Journal 10 is now in preparation and should be completed by early 2021.

-In the past few years mining in Britain has undergone considerable changes.
-Modern "state-of-the-art" mines have often closed within a few years of opening, and some have even been abandoned before they were finished.
+In the past few decades mining in Britain has undergone considerable changes.
+Modern "state-of-the-art" mines have often closed within a few years of opening, and some have even been abandoned before they were finished!

 Old abandoned mines have become the focus of attention for planners and developers and hundreds of sites have been filled in, demolished and made "safe".

 Working in conjunction with I.A.Recordings an attempt has been made to record something of Britain's underground heritage, before it is too late.

-As a result of this collaboration an number of videos (available on DVD) have been made of Club visits, explorations and activities at home and abroad.
+As a result of this collaboration a number of video recordings (available on DVD) have been made of Club visits, explorations and activities at home and abroad.